 Oscar season is well and truly here, and to get you hyped for the ceremonies in the most fun way possible, we’ve tracked down five Oscar winning films – one for each of the biggest awards – available on Netflix right now.

-Here’s another reason to get hyped – if you’re upgrading or taking out a new contract with selected Samsung phones, you can net yourself a 12 months Netflix subscription, on us.
+Here’s another reason to get hyped – if you’re upgrading or taking out a new contract with selected Samsung phones, including the S9 and S9 Plus, you can net yourself a 12 months Netflix subscription, on us.

 Best picture – All About Eve

 An all-time classic, and a must-see for Bette Davis fans, the 1950 comedy-drama All About Eve won not only the Best Picture Oscar but five others including Best Director, and was nominated for a further eight.

 Considered by many to be a modern masterpiece, 1996’s Fargo also has the honour of introducing most moviegoing audiences to the supremely unique talents of Frances McDormand.
 And with the whispers suggesting McDormand as a shoo-in for this year’s best actor too, you could do a whole lot worse than going back to see where it all started.